 Tip: Molecular Devices recommends that you review the documentation before installing or using the ImageXpress Pico system or the CellReporterXpress software.

 About This Guide

-This guide is intended for the scientist or IT professional installing the ImageXpress Pico system.
-It describes the day-one activities and helps you set up the instrument, including the CellReporterXpress software.
+This guide is intended for the scientist using the ImageXpress Pico system.
+It describes the basic functionality and use of the instrument, which is controlled using the CellReporterXpress software.